Comparisons11 min read

 Best For

-Budget users, casual browsers, people who want a free tier with no strings attached, and those who specifically need IP rotation via SafeSwap.
+Budget-conscious users, casual browsers, people who want a free option that doesn't nickel-and-dime you, and anyone who specifically needs IP rotation via SafeSwap.

-Atlas VPN's server network is thin.
-42 countries sounds okay on paper until you're actually trying to access region-specific content in Southeast Asia or Eastern Europe and find three overcrowded servers doing the heavy lifting.
-The lack of 24/7 live support is also a real problem when something breaks at 11pm on a Sunday — and things do break at 11pm on Sundays.
+The server network is thin here.
+Sure, 42 countries sounds acceptable in a marketing email, but once you're actually trying to access region-specific content in Southeast Asia or Eastern Europe, you realize three overloaded servers are carrying the load.
+The missing 24/7 support is a real pain when something breaks at 11pm on a Sunday — and things absolutely do break at times like that.

 📘 The Complete Budget System $4.99